Back to: SQL Server Tutorial For Beginners and Professionals

 A real-time example of using the try-catch implementation in SQL Server.

-Please use below SQL Script to create and populate the Product and ProductSales table with some test data.
+Please use the below SQL Script to create and populate the Product and ProductSales table with sample data.

 CREATE PROCEDURE spSellProduct @ProductID INT, @QuantityToSell INT AS BEGIN -- First we need to Check the stock available for the product we want to sell DECLARE @StockAvailable INT SELECT @StockAvailable = QuantityAvailable FROM Product WHERE ProductId = @ProductId -- We need to throw an error to the calling application -- if the stock is less than the quantity we want to sell IF(@StockAvailable< @QuantityToSell) BEGIN Raiserror('Enough Stock is not available',16,1) END -- If enough stock is available ELSE BEGIN BEGIN TRY -- We need to start the transaction BEGIN TRANSACTION -- First we need to reduce the quantity available UPDATE Product SET QuantityAvailable = (QuantityAvailable - @QuantityToSell) WHERE ProductID = @ProductID -- Calculate MAX ProductSalesId DECLARE @MaxProductSalesId INT SELECT @MaxProductSalesId = CASE WHEN MAX(ProductSalesId) IS NULL THEN 0 ELSE MAX(ProductSalesId) END FROM ProductSales -- Increment @MaxProductSalesId by 1, so we don't get a primary key violation Set @MaxProductSalesId = @MaxProductSalesId + 1 -- We need to insert the quantity sold into the ProductSales table INSERT INTO ProductSales(ProductSalesId, ProductId, QuantitySold) VALUES(@MaxProductSalesId, @ProductId, @QuantityToSell) COMMIT TRANSACTION END TRY BEGIN CATCH ROLLBACK TRANSACTION SELECT ERROR_NUMBER() as ErrorNumber, ERROR_MESSAGE() as ErrorMessage, ERROR_PROCEDURE() as ErrorProcedure, ERROR_STATE() as ErrorState, ERROR_SEVERITY() as ErrorSeverity, ERROR_LINE() as ErrorLine END CATCH End END

 In the procedure spSellProduct the Begin Transaction and Commit Transaction statements are wrapped between the Begin Try and End Try block.
-If there is no error occurs in the code that is enclosed within the TRY block, then the COMMIT TRANSACTION statement gets executed and the changes are made permanent.
+If there is no error occured in the code that is enclosed within the BEGIN TRY and END TRY block, then the COMMIT TRANSACTION statement gets executed and the changes are made permanent to the database.

-On the other hand, if there is an error within the try block then the control immediately jumps to the CATCH block and in the CATCH block, we are rolling back the transaction.
-So it’s much easier to handle errors with Try/Catch construct than with @@Error system function.
+On the other hand, if there is an error occurred within the try block then the control immediately jumps to the CATCH block, and in the CATCH block, we are rolling back the transaction.
+So it’s much easier to handle errors with the Try/Catch construct than with the @@Error system function in SQL Server.